-You must send your annual information notice to HMRC within 30 days of the end of the reporting period it covers.
+You must send this information to us within 30 days of the end of the reporting period it covers.

-You may lose access to some direct tax reliefs and receive a penalty if you use another defeated tax avoidance scheme during your warning period.
+You may be charged a penalty if you use another defeated tax avoidance scheme during your warning period.

 - 20% for 1 defeated scheme

 - 40% for 2 defeated schemes

 - 60% for 3 or more defeated schemes